Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 For a more in-depth analysis, we recommend you use the command line tool first to generate a report file, which you can later analyze in the Visual Profiler.
-In order to collect a set of general metrices for the analysis in the Visual Profiler, use the `--analysis-metrics` flag to collect metrices and `--export-profile` to generate a report file, like this:
+In order to collect a set of general metrics for the analysis in the Visual Profiler, use the `--analysis-metrics` flag to collect metrics and `--export-profile` to generate a report file, like this:

 ```bash